langchain-ai/helm/charts/langgraph-cloud/README.md

     - We also have an option for the chart to provision an ingress resource for the application.
 4. How can we authenticate to the application?
     - Currently, we do not support auth.
-5. How can I use External `Redis`?
+5. How can I use External `Postgres`?
-    - You can configure external redis using the external sections in the `values.yaml` file.
-You will need to provide the connection url/params for the redis instance.
+    - You can configure external postgres using the external sections in the `values.yaml` file.
+You will need to provide the connection url/params for the postgres instance.
 Look at the configuration above example for more information.
 6. What networking configuration is needed  for the application?
     - Our deployment only needs egress for a few things:
         - Fetching images (If mirroring your images, this may not be needed)
         - Talking to any LLMs
     - Your VPC can set up rules to limit any other access.
 7. What resources should we allocate to the application?
-    - We recommend at least 4 vCPUs and 16GB of memory for our application.
+    - We recommend at least 1 vCPUs and 4GB of memory for our application.
     - We have some default resources set in our `values.yaml` file.
 You can override these values to tune resource usage for your organization.
     - If the metrics server is enabled in your cluster, we also recommend enabling autoscaling on all deployments.